Find us on Facebook

 Click here for photos of the 2013 Fostering the Future Cruise.

 The Fund for Alexandria's Child works to enhance the quality of life of foster children and children at risk of abuse and neglect by promoting community awareness, involvement and resource development.
 We achieve our mission through providing to the children such activities as dance, art or karate lessons, summer camping, school field trips, scouting and team sports.
 Because of the generosity of our Alexandria neighbors, we can proudly say that we are a community "taking care of our own."

 Who We Are

 The Fund for Alexandria's Child is made up of volunteers, people like you, from all walks of life who want to make a difference in the lives of the most vulnerable children in our community.
-Through social workers at the Department of Community & Human Services, we are able to identify children in need and enrich the lives of children in our community who are most at risk.
+Through family service specialists at the Department of Community & Human Services, we are able to identify children in need and enrich the lives of children in our community who are most at risk.
 We plan fundraising events, help with the collection and distribution of gifts and other items for the children, and offer our expertise to fulfill our charge: helping Alexandria's foster children and those at risk of experiencing abuse and neglect.

 Advisory Council for The Fund for Alexandria's Child: Council Chairperson Jane Hughes and Sponsorship Chair Callie MacKenzie.

 How You Can Help

 The Advisory Council depends heavily on the generosity of local businesses, faith groups and individuals who donate money, goods and services in support of our fundraising events or year-round as needs arise.
 Donations are tax-deductible.